 The revision of the type material of the species originally included in the genus Allolepidotus Deecke, 1889, led to the taxonomic revision of all halecomorph species from the Triassic of Perledo, Italy.
 Contrary to Lombardo (2001), the morphological variation between these taxa is sufficient to confirm the existence of four different taxa represented in the Perledo Formation.

-First of all, we are able to correct the misunderstanding about the genotype of Allolepidotus, which is not Allolepidotus bellottii.
-The type species of Allelepidotus is A. rueppelli, which is a valid species, with holotype SMF P1266 in the Senckenberg Research Institute and Natural History Museum in Frankfurt am Main, Germany.
-The fossil material from the Kalkschieferzone at Ca’ del Frate studied by Lombardo (2001) does not represent a species of Allolepidotus, but rather a species of the genus Eoeugnathus, resulting in the new combination E. bellottii.
+First of all, we are able to correct the misunderstanding about the type species of Allolepidotus, which is not Allolepidotus bellottii.
+The type species of Allelepidotus is A. ruppelii, which is a valid species, with holotype SMF P1266 in the Senckenberg Research Institute and Natural History Museum in Frankfurt am Main, Germany.
+The fossil material from the Kalkschieferzone at Besnasca/Ca’ del Frate studied by Lombardo (2001) does not represent a species of Allolepidotus, but rather a species of the genus Eoeugnathus, resulting in the new combination E. bellottii.

 The second and only other species originally included in Allolepidotus is classified in its own genus Perledovatus gen. nov.
 The holotype of P. nothosomoides has been mechanically prepared revealing additional anatomical information which allows the referral of this taxon to the clade Subortichthyidae of Fang et al. (2023).